Krglok/Realms/README.md

 - Phase 3, Realms and Conflicts

 In progress:
+- Phase 2, units and unit relevant buildings

+Ready and published
-- Phase 1, nearby ready to publish as beta 0.8
+- Phase 1, ready, publish as beta 0.8.2